tgmgroup/CrosswordGame/README.md

 You can also use the keyboard for rapid word entry.
 * Click on any empty square on the board (or type `*`) and a "typing cursor" will appear, pointing right ⇒
 * Click again (or hit the spacebar) and it will turn to point down ⇓
-* Each letter from the rack that you type on the keyboard will be picked and placed, and the typing cursor moved right or down depending on the direction of the typing cursor.
+* Each letter from the rack that you type on the keyboard will be picked and placed, and the typing cursor moved in the direction it is pointing.
 * If you type a letter that isn't on the rack, but you have a blank tile, then the blank will be used for that letter.
 * Use Backspace or Delete to put the letter behind the typing cursor back on the rack.
 * When the typing cursor is displayed, you can also use the arrow keys to move it around the board.
 * You can still use the mouse while the typing cursor is visible.
+* If you haven't placed any tiles on the board yet, you can hold down the `Alt` key and type letters from your rack to move them to the swap rack.
+You can't swap blanks.
+* Typing a number instead of a letter will place/move the tile at the corresponding position on the rack (where the leftmost letter is '1').

 There are also a number of other keyboard shortcuts:
 * The `End` or `Enter` keys will make the current move.